jonhilgart22/model-bias-experiments/README.md

 #  Inductive Bias in Computer Vision Models

-This repo contains a number experiments for determining how architecture of a model will impact the performance on given tasks.
+This repo contains a number experiments for determining how different primitive functions can be combined to 'see' numbers.

 ## Overview